Research Opportunities For Undergraduates

 As an undergraduate research assistant working in our lab as a volunteer or for credit, you can expect:

-Ten hours per week of work in the lab or at off-campus data collection sites.
+Ten hours per week (minimum) in the lab or at off-campus data collection sites.
 This commitment includes time spent reading journal articles and chapters on learning and memory development; transcribing and coding; and attending lab meetings.
-Some students become involved in our ongoing data collection at the Chicago Children’s Museum.
+Some students become involved in our ongoing data collection at local museums.

-Experience with one or more behavioral coding systems.
+Experience with one or more ways of coding.
 We videotape and audiotape our research participants.
 In addition to transcription, undergraduate research assistants become involved in coding the frequency of different types of talk used by parents and children.

 Learn new computer software and hardware.
 We gather data on video and audio equipment, and then use special transcription (e.g., CLAN) and coding programs (e.g., Observer) to analyze the data.
 Students learn to use these programs.
 Students also help with data entry (in SPSS or Excel) and data analyses.

-See cute kids!
-Either by helping us with data collection, or observing recordings of research participants, our research assistants have the opportunity to see children and their parents engage in a range of activities, such as playing on a pretend farm, and building skyscrapers.
+Enjoy observing cute kids!
+Either by helping us with data collection, or observing recordings of research participants, our research assistants have the opportunity to see children and their parents engage in a range of activities, such as playing on a pretend farm, or building skyscrapers.

 For further information on joining our research team, please contact Dr. Haden.